top of page

 Hey, I’m Cyndi!
 Thanks for stopping by.

-I’m an Artist, Educator, and Creative Entrepreneur currently based in Atlanta, Georgia.
+I’m an Illustrator and Surface Designer currently based in Atlanta, Georgia.
 I’m a “Maker” and I’ve always loved creating something from nothing — whether it’s a painting, a song, a story, or a meal.

 Moon Clouds